 County health departments monitor recreational beaches for bacterial contamination and issue health advisories closing beaches when bacterial counts are too high.
 Beaches with more than 21 closures in a year are identified as impaired by FDEP.
-Six beach segments were identified as impaired for bacteria in the Pensacola Bay system, based on beach closures by local health departments (FDEP 2014a):
+Beach segments identified as impaired for bacteria in the Pensacola Bay system, based on closures by local health departments (FDEP 2014a), include the following:

-- Navy Point (WBID 548FB);
+- Navy Point (WBID 548FB)

-- Bayview Park Pier (WBID 738AB);
+- Bayview Park Pier (WBID 738AB)

-- Emerald Promenade Beachwalk (WBID 8007A);
+- Emerald Promenade Beachwalk (WBID 8007A)

-- Navarre Park Highway 98 (WBID 915B);
+- Navarre Park Highway 98 (WBID 915B)

-- Liza Jackson Park (WBIB 915C); and
+- Liza Jackson Park (WBIB 915C);

-- Marler Park (WBID 915D).